-Descent steeply towards the beach and just before the final, steep descent, turn right through a gate and along the side of the valley above the river.
-Head downhill along a pleasant, grassy path, go through a gate on the left and bear right.

-At a T-junction of tracks bear right, go through a gate and continue along a concrete track to the right of the marshes, lagoons and meanders of the Cuckmere among the finest river meanders in Britain.
+Once on the top of the last hill, follow the South Downs Way back towards the concrete track by turning right and walking through a gate and along the side of the valley above the river.
+Head downhill along a pleasant, grassy path, go through a gate and bear right.
+At the track, bear right, go through a gate and continue along a concrete track to the right of the marshes, lagoons and meanders of The Cuckmere among the finest meanders in Britain.
 In 1846 this section of the river was straightened and canalised to reduce flooding.
 7 As you near Exceat, bear left onto a grassy track, back to the car park.